10 Things to Do in Cádiz in December

 Catacombs of Beaterio| ©Santiago Cordero Guerrero

-These Franciscan catacombs served in the Middle Ages as a refuge for the Templars and Freemasons and during the first half of the 20th century they were redefined as a hiding place for the victims of the Civil War.
-The Beaterio Catacombs are open to the public only during the winter months and only in December it is possible to visit them on free guided tours.
+These Franciscan catacombs served as a refuge for the Templars and Freemasons in the Middle Ages, and during the first half of the 20th century, they were repurposed as a hiding place for victims of the Civil War.
+The Beaterio Catacombs are open to the public all year round, and general admission is only €3.

 Details of interest